ReneHeim/how-to-prepare-your-thesis/README.md

 - What data will be used (e.g., remote sensing, field surveys, existing databases)?
 - How will data be accessed and managed (file formats, storage, backup)?
 - Any ethical or legal considerations (e.g., data privacy, licenses)?

+#### Timeplan

+Creating a timeplan helps to structure your work logically and avoids last-minute stress.
+By setting clear **milestones** for research, writing, and revisions, you can track progress and allocate time efficiently for each stage.
+It also ensures balance between academic deadlines and personal workload, making the entire process more manageable and focused.

 ## Thesis Structure (EXAMPLE)
 *Draft a tentative table of contents, including main chapters and subheadings.
 This helps to visualize the flow of your arguments and ensures all necessary components are included.*